goREAL 2026

 A Closed-Door Roundtable for North America’s Real Estate Private Market Leaders

-Institutional Perspective.
+Institutional Perspectives.

 Unfiltered Insights.

 Participants are active contributors throughout.
-Discussions alternate between expert cohort sessions and mixed-group roundtables, enabling perspectives to be tested across capital allocators, operators, and financing platforms in a focused, high-quality format.
+Discussions alternate between expert cohort sessions and mixed-group roundtables, allowing perspectives to be tested and challenged across capital allocators, operators, and financing platforms in a focused, high-quality format.
+Institutional limited partners are integrated across mixed sessions at an approximate 1:3 ratio, ensuring a consistent LP perspective and balanced discussion dynamic.

-— Institutional Capital & Portfolio Strategy
+— Institutional Capital & Portfolio Strategy (LPs)

-— Investment & Asset Management
+— Investment & Asset Management (GPs)

-— Financing & Capital Markets
+— Financing & Capital Markets (Debt, Structuring, Liquidity)

-— Development, Operations & Platforms
+— Development & Operating Platforms

 Participants are carefully curated to ensure a balanced, senior-level composition across capital, investment, and operating perspectives.